Fixed price broadband deals

 Zen Internet

-Zen Internet are the one fixed price broadband provider that has wide availability across the UK, as they resell connections on the Openreach network.
+Zen Internet are one of the fixed price broadband providers with wide availability across the UK, as they resell connections on the Openreach network.

 However, Zen's pricing is also very expensive compared to other broadband providers, so it could be a false economy to pick them for their fixed prices over a cheaper provider.